linuxfandudeguy/top-repo-readme-stats/README.md

   > <img src="alert.svg" alt="icon" width="20" />  **alert**:
   > This API uses caching by using **`node-cache`** in order to prevent GitHub API limits, meaning the statistics might not update in real time.

+This project was heavily influenced by [github-readme-stats](https://github.com/anuraghazra/github-readme-stats/tree/master) and has its design taken from it.